polyaxon/polyaxon/site/docs/intro/quick-start/components.md

-This component does not provide an inputs/outputs definition, so the only way to change the parameters is by changing the Python file and pushing a new commit, then starting a new experiment, which is not ideal, especially that our program has arguments.
+This component does not provide an inputs/outputs definition, so the only way to change the parameters is by changing the Python file and pushing a new commit then starting a new experiment, which is not ideal especially that our program has arguments.

 ## Inputs / Outputs